top of page

 The New Year tradition of India that we will talk about must have reached other countries as well.
 This blog's author has also seen this tradition in different cultures.
 The name of this very emotional and impressive tradition is Old Man Gloom.
 Maybe not at home, but you can try it outside.
 You prepare a statue of an old man, and you burn this statue next to it with notes of memories that you want to disappear.

-The New Year tradition of India that we will talk about must have also reached other countries.
+We will discuss India's New Year tradition, which must have reached other countries.
 This blog's author has also seen this tradition in different cultures.
 The name of this very emotional and impressive tradition is Old Man Gloom.
 Maybe not at home, but you can try it outside.
 You prepare a statue of an old man, and you burn this statue next to it with notes of memories that you want to disappear.
 All the past year's negativities, misfortunes, and pains burn with the old man.
 People gather together and sing songs of hope as they watch the old man and all the bad memories burn.
 You are opening up space for the hopes and positivity of the new coming year.
 It's the perfect tradition to end a year.

 What about going ice fishing out in the middle of nowhere?
 It is widespread for Canadians to ring in the New Year by pulling fish from the ice with their families.
 It is also known that some companies sponsor ice fishing equipment, which is recognized as a sport.
 Typically, a heated hut is rented, as are cooking utensils and your loved ones.
 Returning without a cold is also considered a success.